jsfenfen/nicar-nonprofit-datarelease/README.md

  - [Employees.csv.gz](http://www.jacobfenton.com/990data/NICAR20/employees.csv.gz) is a 400MB gzipped file of best paid employees and directors disclosed on forms 990, 990PF and 990EZ.
 About 20 million rows.
 Documentation [is here](documentation/employees_documentation.csv).

 - [Loans_from.csv](http://www.jacobfenton.com/990data/NICAR20/loans_from.csv) Is a file of loans from nonprofits to insiders.
 Many states prohibit loans to directors, although there are some caveats.
 From Schedule L "Part II Loans to and/or From Interested Persons".
 About ~45,000 rows.
+Documentation [is here](documentation/loans_from.csv).

 - [Loans_to.csv](http://www.jacobfenton.com/990data/NICAR20/loans_to.csv) Is a file of loans to nonprofit organizations from insiders.
 From Schedule L "Part II Loans to and/or From Interested Persons".
 About 61,000 rows.
+Documentation [is here](documentation/loans_to.csv).

 - [Insider_assistance.csv](http://www.jacobfenton.com/990data/NICAR20/insider_assistance.csv) Is a file of loans to nonprofit organizations from insiders.
 From Schedule L "Part II Loans to and/or from Interested Persons".
 About 11,000 rows.